AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/iOS/api-usage.md

 Messaging.updatePropositionsForSurfaces([homePageSurface])

-// Get the content card UI for the homepage surface Messaging.getContentCardsUI(for: acrobatCardsSurface) { result in
+// Get the content card UI for the homepage surface Messaging.getContentCardsUI(for: homePageSurface) { result in
     switch result {
     case .success(let contentCards):
         // Use the contentCards array to display UI for templated content cards in your application